aninkousar/Local-Coding-Agent-Shamsu/local-code-agent/README.md

     ▼
 qwen3.5:9b (chat+vision, ~5-7GB RAM at Q4) + nomic-embed-text (~50MB, for codebase search)
 ```

+Two tools are deliberate, scoped exceptions to "local only": `check_local_server` refuses any URL
+that isn't localhost/127.0.0.1 (it exists to verify your own dev server actually responds, not to
+make general web requests), and connecting to a remote Postgres/MySQL database is obviously a
+network call to wherever you configured it - same as any database client.
+Neither of these talks
+to the open internet on your behalf; both require your explicit per-call approval like everything
+else in this project.

 Why Ollama instead of raw llama.cpp: it packages the GGUF weights, quantization, and the vision
 projector together, runs as a plain background service, and needs zero manual compilation on